Rachel Smith, LMT

 When I was nine, I picked up a book with acupressure points on the front.
 I discovered I could relieve pain with touch, and knew what I wanted to do with my life.

-As a massage and Craniosacral therapist, I have served a range of clients from disabled children to professional artists and athletes, pregnancy to elderly, and active to retired military.
-Tuning in to the nervous system to facilitate each client into a healing state in the moment is a gift and responsibility.
+As a massage and Craniosacral therapist, I have served a range of clients from professional artists and athletes to disabled children, pregnancy to elderly, active to retired military, and animals.
+Tuning in to the nervous system to facilitate each client into a healing state in the moment is a gift and a responsibility.

 At the Upledger Institute, I am a perpetual student of Craniosacral therapy.
 There is grace to blending and melding and holding space for someone to unfold.
 I first pursued obstetric and pediatric Craniosacral when I specialized in pregnancy massage and was a labor doula.
-I found it was a key to any bodywork.
-When I added the concepts of tuning in to the central nervous system to each move of my work, bodies relaxed and were easier to organize, which made my job easier.
-I continued Upledger classes, and learned fascia unraveling, energy work, therapeutic dialog, somatoemotional release, and visceral manipulation.
+I found it was a key to any bodywork, and it deepened my practice.
+When I added the concept of tuning in to the central nervous system to each move of my work, bodies relaxed and were easier to organize, which made my job easier.
+I continued Upledger training, and learned fascia unraveling, energy work, therapeutic dialog, somatoemotional release, and visceral manipulation.

 I studied in Thailand with Masters of Traditional Thai massage.
-My niche has been medical massage, sports rehabilitation, and prepping artists for action and dance for film.
+My niches have been medical massage, sports rehabilitation, and prepping artists for action and dance for film.
 I learned meningeal decompression for chronic pain conditions.
 I am trained in Shiatsu, Reiki, Lymphatic drainage, Amupko Psoas release, myofascial release, silicone cupping, hot stone, Lomi lomi, Qi Gong, Trigger Point therapy, Swedish, and deep tissue massages.